Discover beautiful Sri Lanka on one of the most legendary vehicles of all time: the Tuk Tuk!

 Where does the trip start?

-You arrange your international flights to Sri Lanka yourself and yo go to the hotel in Negombo on the first day.
+You arrange your international flights to Sri Lanka either with us or yourself and you go to the first hostel in Negombo on the first day.

 How to get there?

 There are daily flights to Sri Lanka, Colombo Bandaranaike International Airport - (CMB), from almost every international airport in the world.
 You are best off trying to search through Google Flights or Skyscanner and look out for the cheapest options.

 If you're joining T9, T10 or T11, you can choose to book your flights with us.
 We have departures from Brussels (+ €700) and Amsterdam (+ €750)*:

 - Departure on Thursdays from Zaventem at 2:35 PM, layover of 2h20 in Dubai, arrival in Colombo at 8:25 AM on Fridays.

 - Return on Thursdays from Colombo at 9:55 AM, 1h20 layover in Dubai, arrival at Zaventem at 6:45 PM on Thursdays.